theramiyer/blog/_posts/2019/2019-12-07-were-the-hyderabad-killings-right.md

 While this is a possibility, I find it hard to accept.
 First, I think the _Werther Effect_ is more powerful than the general population considers it to be.
 Second, I think the rapists today are comfortable in the knowledge that the police are not interested in pursuing rape cases, unless there is pressure from the likes of celebrities and higher officials.
 The reason is, rape cases are hard to prove, and every station already has a pile of cases pending investigation.
 Third, capital punishment is no more a deterrent; the attitude of the criminals is such.
 Among public figures downplaying the gravity of rape to films promoting toxic masculinity in an already patriarchal society, the bigger point gets lost behind obnoxious remarks and high-decibel narratives.

 Today, because rapes find such a high level of coverage in the media, the rapist (dormant or otherwise) thinks of the coverage as a public approval of the crime---Werther Effect.
-The "elders" and some patriarchal public figures absolving the men of the crime and victim-shaming adds to the fire.
+The "elders" and some patriarchal public figures absolving the men of the crime, and victim-shaming add to the fire.
 This leads the rapist to commit the crime with less remorse and more confidence.

 But can you not report a rape?
 Can you not report the shameful statistics of the agencies that should be protecting us?
 How do you continue to maintain pressure on these agencies if statistics are not published, and the agencies are not questioned based on the statistics?

 Education has not helped either, know that.
 Learned members of our society make statements that you cannot stand.
 A couple of days ago, I read someone's statements on how girls should carry condoms to protect themselves, and not resist rape.
 And a public figure said that most rapes were consensual, making me run for the dictionary, thinking I had either gotten the meaning of rape, or that of consensual wrong.

 This issue is deep-rooted.
 The fault is in the mindset of the public in general.
 Band-Aid solutions such as hanging the culprits and shooting them down does not help curb rapes.
 That does not mean we stop punishing the rapists; like I said before, they deserve the toughest-possible punishment---by the book of law.
 The point is not to kill him, but make him repent.
-Although that alone will not fix it.
+Although _that alone_ will not fix it.

 The problem is the organ between the man's ears.